mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 ## TODO

 ### Active
-- Call with another potential payroll provider
+- Call with Trinet
-- Read new by-law templates
-- More board / legal follow ups
-- Reach out to AJP
-- Update some CRM entries
 - Pick remaining benefits (deadline Oct 18)
-- Think through org structure
+- Meeting with fundraising mentor
+- Permissions UX meeting
+- Work on GTM / product strategy
+- Check in with GSoC contributors / interns about their experience

 ### Ongoing